Estimate Time5 min

 This information is intended to be educational and is not tailored to the investment needs of any specific investor.

-1. In order for an accelerated transfer to a 529 plan (for a given beneficiary) of $85,000 (or $170,000 combined for spouses who gift split) to result in no federal transfer tax and no use of any portion of the applicable federal transfer tax exemption and/or credit amounts, no further annual exclusion gifts and/or generation-skipping transfers to the same beneficiary may be made over the 5-year period, and the transfer must be reported as a series of 5 equal annual transfers on IRS Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return.
+1. Beginning January 2024, the Secure 2.0 Act of 2022 (the "Act") provides that you may transfer assets from your 529 account to a Roth IRA established for the Designated Beneficiary of a 529 account under the following conditions: (i) the 529 account must be maintained for the Designated Beneficiary for at least 15 years, (ii) the transfer amount must come from contributions made to the 529 account at least five years prior to the 529-to-Roth IRA transfer date, (iii) the Roth IRA must be established in the name of the Designated Beneficiary of the 529 account, (iv) the amount transferred to a Roth IRA is limited to the annual Roth IRA contribution limit, and (v) the aggregate amount transferred from a 529 account to a Roth IRA may not exceed $35,000 per individual.
+It is your responsibility to maintain adequate records and documentation on your accounts to ensure you comply with the 529-to-Roth IRA transfer requirements set forth in the Internal Revenue Code.
+The Internal Revenue Service (“IRS”) has not issued guidance on the 529-to-Roth IRA transfer provision in the Act but is anticipated to do so in the future.
+Based on forthcoming guidance, it may be necessary to change or modify some 529-to-Roth IRA transfer requirements.
+Please consult a financial or tax professional regarding your specific circumstances before making any investment decision.
+2. In order for an accelerated transfer to a 529 plan (for a given beneficiary) of $95,000 (or $190,000 combined for spouses who gift split) to result in no federal transfer tax and no use of any portion of the applicable federal transfer tax exemption and/or credit amounts, no further annual exclusion gifts and/or generation-skipping transfers to the same beneficiary may be made over the 5-year period, and the transfer must be reported as a series of 5 equal annual transfers on IRS Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return.
 If the donor dies within the 5-year period, a portion of the transferred amount will be included in the donor's estate for estate tax purposes.
-2. The Roth contribution limit is the lesser of the annual contribution limit or the 529 beneficiary's income for the year.
-The contribution limit starts phasing out when an individuals adjusted gross income is greater than $138,000 and is fully phased out after $153,000.
-For couples, the contribution is reduced starting at $218,000 and phased out altogether at $228,000.
+3. The Roth contribution limit is the lesser of the annual contribution limit or the 529 beneficiary's income for the year.
 However, under SECURE 2.0 this phase out is adjusted for the 529 rollover but may not permit a full contribution in all cases.
 You should consult a tax advisor regarding your specific situation.

 Fidelity does not provide legal or tax advice.
 The information herein is general and educational in nature and should not be considered legal or tax advice.
 Tax laws and regulations are complex and subject to change, which can materially impact investment results.
 Fidelity cannot guarantee that the information herein is accurate, complete, or timely.
 Fidelity makes no warranties with regard to such information or results obtained by its use, and disclaims any liability arising out of your use of, or any tax position taken in reliance on, such information.
 Consult an attorney or tax professional regarding your specific situation.